alshedivat/al-folio/_pages/join-us.md

 > The [current call for Postdocs and PhD applications](https://jobs.uni-rostock.de/jobposting/695791729fb8928b74602186ca8fa4f7111bbfc00) is open until **October 15th, 2023**.

+**Note** that due to state regulation this particular position requires good to very good German skills 🇩🇪.

 ## Our Mission & Values